Count On It

 Blossom and Snappy help prepare Robbie for her camping trip.
 They learn about dehydrated food and the amount of water she will need for the four days and four nights she will be away.
 They also learn how to pick the right spot at the camp site, as well as how to pack for a camping trip.

-In this video, parents will learn about the mathematics concepts and skills that their student will learn in kindergarten.
-Parents will learn about the important role that the mathematical practices play as students learn to count and begin to use numbers to solve problems, investigate geometric shapes, begin to make sense of measurement, and investigate data.
+In this video, parents will learn about the mathematics concepts and skills that their student will learn in 4th Grade.
+Parents will learn about the important role that the mathematical practices play as students deepen their understanding of place value, deepen their understanding of multiplication and division, develop efficient number strategies to solve problems involving larger numbers, explore fractions and begin to investigate decimals, explore angle measurement and properties of geometric shapes, measure objects using standard units and further investigate data.